UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/docs/pages/output_interpretation.md

 **Files:**
 - `da-barplot-vegetation.qzv`
 - `ancombc-level6.qzv`
+**Purpose:** Identifies taxa that are significantly different in abundance between experimental groups.

 **Interpretation:**
 - `da-barplot-vegetation.qzv`: Identifies which species are **over- or under-expressed** among groups (based on feature IDs only).